Additional server settings๐

 It is possible to set the following for each of the modes:

-• Transfer only anchor frames for H.264/MPEG-4: for these codecs, only anchor (key) frames will be broadcast; this setting allows to reduce the amount of data transferred in the networks with limited bandwidth.
+Transmit only key frames (for H.264, H.265, MPEG4, MxPEG): for these codecs, only anchor (key) frames will be broadcast; this setting allows reducing the amount of data transferred in the networks with limited bandwidth.

 Other settings:

-• Mobile device server network port: allows to set the port through which the connection to the video stream broadcasting service will be available.
+Mobile Device server network port: allows setting the port through which the connection to the video stream broadcasting service will be available.

-• Limit CPU usage time consumption: allows to limit the consumption of CPU time by the mobile connections service.
+Limit CPU usage time consumption: allows limiting the consumption of CPU time by the mobile connections service.

 Note